Boost Calcium Intake with This Nifty Powder

-We hear about the benefits of calcium all the time, but sometimes it takes more than that to really understand why it's such a crucial part of our diets.
+We hear about the benefits of calcium all the time, but sometimes it takes some intentional education to really understand why it's such a crucial part of our diets.
 A few months ago, I broke my shoulder blade in a freak dog-walking accident (it was as embarrassing as it sounds).
 After ignoring the pain for weeks, I found myself at the orthopedic surgeon's office in the company of motorcycle riders and athletes with similar injuries.
-One of the first things my orthopedist recommended was boosting my calcium intake––pronto.
-We've heard it over and over, but this vital mineral is crucial for strengthening bones and preventing injuries.
+One of the first things my orthopedist recommended was boosting my calcium intake, pronto.
+We've all heard it over and over, but this vital mineral is crucial for strengthening bones and preventing injuries.
 Surprisingly, calcium also plays a role in everything from heart health to maintaining proper body weight, so it's important that you get enough of it every single day.

 Sources of calcium